 What is the difference between Nuts and Seeds?

 Nuts are filled with protein, vitamins, minerals and fat.
 Seeds are filled with vitamin B and dietary fibers.
 While nuts are considered as one-seeded fruit.
 Seeds are embryonic in nature.
 Nuts can either be a fruit or seed.
 A certain fruit usually encloses seeds.
 Nuts generally have thicker shells.
 Seeds have flimsy, thin shells.

 Nuts vs Seeds

-• Nuts are considered as one seeded fruit, seeds are embryonic in nature.
+• Nuts are considered as one-seeded fruit, seeds are embryonic in nature.

 • Nuts are filled with protein, vitamins and minerals; seeds are richer with dietary fibers.

-• Nuts have thicker shells; seeds aren’t.
+• Nuts have thicker shells; seeds do not have thicker shells.

 • Some examples for seeds are beans, cereals and grains.

 • Some examples for nuts are almond, cashew, hickory, macadamia, butternut and pistachio.